-Firstly, its important to realize that everyone has Candida already.
+Firstly, its important to realize that most people have Candida albicans in their digestive tract already.
 It is a microorganism that is naturally present in your gut, part of the balanced system that helps you to digest food and stay fit and well.

-When people talk about Candidiasis the illness, they are really talking about the excess growth of Candida.
+When people talk about Candida, they are really talking about the excess growth of Candida.
 So if Candida is not something that you ‘catch’ like a virus, what are the causes of this excess growth of Candida?

-Candida has only recently been recognized by the medical community, but there has been a surprising amount of research conducted into this illness.
+Candida Related Complex has only recently started to be recognized by the medical community, but there has been a surprising amount of research conducted into this illness.
 The consensus is leaning towards a handful of medical and lifestyle factors that seem to be triggers for a Candida overgrowth.

-The modern diet is like a feast for Candida, since it is a yeast that needs sugar to thrive and multiply.
-That includes sugar itself, foods containing sugar and also anything that converts to sugar.
-Refined carbohydrates like processed food made with white flour, other refined grains and alcohol can all contribute to Candida growth.
+The modern diet is like a feast for Candida, since it is a yeast that needs sugar to thrive, multiply, and convert to its pathogenic fungal form.
+That includes sugar itself, foods containing sugar, and also anything that converts to sugar.
+Refined carbohydrates like processed food made with white flour, other refined grains, and even fruits can all contribute to Candida growth.

-The most common culprit in an outbreak of Candida is antibiotics.
-A full course of antibiotics kills the harmful bacteria for which it is prescribed, but it also destroys beneficial and friendly bacteria that live in your gut.
-This can leave your body defenseless to harmful bacteria and fungi, such as the fast-growing Candida yeast that quickly dominates the small intestine and causes problems.
+The most common culprit for an outbreak of Candida is antibiotics.
+A full course of antibiotics kills the harmful bacteria for which it is prescribed, but it also destroys many of the beneficial and friendly bacteria that live in your gut.
+This can leave your body defenseless to harmful bacteria and fungi, such as the fast-growing Candida fungus that quickly dominates the small intestine and causes problems.

 Buying organic food can help to reduce your exposure to antibiotics.
 An astounding 55% of the antibiotics used in the US are in the livestock industry.
 Herds of cattle are fed antibiotics to keep mortality rates low and profit margins high.
 Some of these antibiotics make their way on to our plates in the form of beef and milk.
 This has become so widespread that the European Union has banned it completely, and won’t even import beef that has been raised in this way.

 In other sufferers, an outbreak of Candida can be traced to the contraceptive pill.
-The stomach is a delicate organ, containing a precise mixture of microorganisms and yeasts that help process and digest food.
-They depend on the right balance of chemicals to support them, but this equilibrium can be thrown off by the hormonal imbalances caused by the Pill.
+The intestines are delicate organs, containing a precise mixture of microorganisms and yeasts that help to process and digest food.
+They depend on the right balance of chemicals to support them, but this equilibrium can be thrown off by the hormonal imbalances caused by the contraceptive pill.

-By disturbing this balance, the Pill opens the door for Candida to once again outgrow its competitors in the gut.
-Estrogen, the major ingredient in the Pill, is known to promote the growth of yeast.
-If you need evidence of how this can happen, see how many women get regular yeast infections while on the Pill, its exactly the same principle.
+By disturbing this balance, the contraceptive pill opens the door for Candida to once again outgrow its competitors in the gut.
+Estrogen, the major ingredient in the contraceptive pill, is known to promote the growth of yeast.
+If you need evidence of how this can happen, see how many women get regular yeast infections while on the pill, its exactly the same principle.

-Another contraceptive device that may cause Candida is the copper IUD.
-It has been shown that copper can increase yeast growth in much the same way as Estrogen does.
+Another contraceptive device that may contribute to a Candida infestation is the copper IUD.
+It has been shown that copper can increase yeast growth in much the same way as estrogen does.
 So be very aware of these problems when choosing your contraceptive technique!

 Mercury significantly weakens the immune system and can be the cause of many health problems.
-One of these is Candida.
+One of these is gut dysbiosis or Candida overgrowth.
 The mercury leaks from the dental fillings and kills the friendly bacteria in your gut, allowing Candida to take over.

 There is no safe level of mercury to have in your system, so keeping it in your mouth is definitely a bad idea.
 If you can afford it, do take charge of your health and have them replaced.